tenyokawamura/PREFLOW/README.md

 ### Additional comments
 - For both the subject band and reference band, the sum of the fractions of each spectral component typically corresponds to unity, i.e.,  **Sd**+**Ss**+**Sh**+**Ssr**+**Shr**=1.
-	If other stable spectral components exist, the sum is smaller the unity.
+	If other stable spectral components exist, the sum is smaller than the unity.
 	If spectral pivoting is taken into account, the sum can take an arbitrary value.
 - Impulse response of the reflection is simply described with a top-hat function.
 	**t0** is the time at the rising edge, **dt0** is the duration of the hat.